r-spatial/RQGIS/README.md

 Installation
 ============

 In order to run RQGIS properly, you need to download various third-party software packages.
-To fascilitate the download and installation procedures on various platform (Windows, Linux, Mac OSX), we wrote a vignette.
+Our vignette should help you with the download and installation procedures on various platforms (Windows, Linux, Mac OSX).
 To access it, use `vignette("install_guide", package = "RQGIS")`.
 Overall, we recommend to use the current LTR of QGIS (2.14) with RQGIS.
 Please note that RQGIS so far does **not support** the latest QGIS release, **QGIS 2.16** Nødebo.

 You can install the latest RQGIS development version from Github with: